The Fronde

 The Fronde ([fʁɔ̃d]) was a series of civil wars in the Kingdom of France between 1648 and 1653, occurring in the midst of the Franco-Spanish War, which had begun in 1635.
-King Louis XIV confronted the combined opposition of the princes, the nobility, the law courts (parlements), as well as most of the French people, and managed to subdue them all.
+The government of the young King Louis XIV confronted the combined opposition of the princes, the nobility, the noble regional court assemblies (parlements), as well as much of the French population, and managed to subdue them all.
 The dispute started when the government of France issued seven fiscal edicts, six of which were to increase taxation.
-The parlements resisted and questioned the constitutionality of the King's actions and sought to check his powers.
+The parlements resisted, questioned the constitutionality of the king's actions, and sought to check his powers.

 The Fronde was divided into two campaigns, the Parlementary Fronde and the Fronde of the Princes.
 The timing of the outbreak of the Parlementary Fronde, directly after the Peace of Westphalia (1648) that ended the Thirty Years' War, was significant.
 The nuclei of the armed bands that terrorized parts of France under aristocratic leaders during that period had been hardened in a generation of war in Germany, where troops still tended to operate autonomously.
-Louis XIV, impressed as a young ruler with the experience of the Fronde, came to reorganize French fighting forces under a stricter hierarchy, whose leaders ultimately could be made or unmade by the King.
+Louis XIV, impressed as a young ruler with the experience of the Fronde, came to reorganize French fighting forces under a stricter hierarchy, whose leaders ultimately could be made or unmade by the king.
 Cardinal Mazarin blundered into the crisis but came out well ahead at the end.
-The Fronde represented the final attempt of the French nobility to do battle with the king, and they were humiliated.
-In the long term, the Fronde served to strengthen royal authority, but weakened the economy.
+The Fronde represented the final attempt of the French nobility to confront the king, and ended in its humiliation.
+In the long run, the Fronde served to strengthen royal authority, but weakened the national economy.
 The Fronde facilitated the emergence of absolute monarchy.

-The Spanish Empire, which had promoted the Fronde to the point that without its support, it would have had a more limited character, benefited from the internal upheaval in France since it contributed to the Spanish military's renewed success in its war against the French between 1647 and 1656, so much so that the year 1652 could be considered a Spanish annus mirabilis.
-Only the later English intervention in the war in favor of France would change the situation.
+The Spanish Empire promoted the Fronde to the point that without its support, it would have had a more limited character; it benefited from the internal upheaval in France, as it contributed to the Spanish military's renewed success in its war against the French between 1647 and 1653, so much so that the year 1652 could be considered a Spanish annus mirabilis.
+However, following the end of the Fronde and an English intervention on the side of France, the course of the war largely changed in France's favour, and it ultimately achieved some territorial gains in the Peace of the Pyrenees.

 Name

 The French word fronde means "sling"; Parisian crowds used slings to smash the windows of supporters of Cardinal Mazarin.
-Jean François Paul de Gondi, Cardinal de Retz, attributes the usage to a witticism in Book II of his Memoirs: "Bachoumont once said, in jest, that the Parlement acted like the schoolboys in the Paris ditches, who fling stones [frondent, that is, fling using slings], and run away when they see the constable, but meet again as soon as he turns his back."
+Jean François Paul de Gondi, Cardinal de Retz, attributes the usage to a witticism in Book II of his Memoirs: "Bachaumont once said, in jest, that the Parlement acted like the schoolboys in the Paris ditches, who fling stones [frondent, that is, fling using slings], and run away when they see the constable, but meet again as soon as he turns his back."
 He goes on to state that emblems based on that nickname became quite popular and were placed on hats, fans and gloves and even were baked onto bread.